RTXteam/RTX-KG2/README.md

 (6) Build KG2: Rejoin the screen session using `screen -r`.
 Within the `screen` session, run:

-    ~/kg2-code/build-kg2.sh all > ~/kg2-build/build-kg2.log 2>&1
+    ~/kg2-code/build-kg2.sh all

 Then exit screen (`ctrl-a d`).
-You can watch the progress of your KG2 build by using this
+Note that there is no need to redirect `stdout` or `stderr` to a log file, when executing `build-kg2.sh`; this is because the script saves its own `stdout` and `stderr` to a log file `build-kg2.log`.
+You can watch the progress of your KG2 build by using this command:
-command:

     tail -f ~/kg2-build/build-kg2.log

-Note that the `build-multi-owl-kg.sh` script also saves `stderr` from running `multi_owl_to_json_kg.py` to a file `~/kg2-build/build-kg2-from-owl-stderr.log`.
+Note that the `build-multi-owl-kg.sh` script also saves `stderr` from running `multi_owl_to_json_kg.py` to a file `~/kg2-build/build-kg2-owl-stderr.log`.

 ### Option 2: remotely build KG2 in an EC2 instance via ssh, orchestrated from your local computer